BDO Global: Criticism

-BDO Stoy Hayward was criticised in their role as administrators for the collapsed Christmas hamper savings company Farepak.
-BDO Stoy Hayward used an 0870 premium rate phone service to provide information for victims of Farepak's collapse in 2016.
+BDO Stoy Hayward was criticised for their role as administrators for the collapsed Christmas hamper savings company Farepak.
+BDO Stoy Hayward used an 0870 premium rate phone service to provide information for victims of Farepak's collapse in 2006.
 They were initially also accused by The Observer of taking a share of the call revenue to pay for the administration; this accusation was later withdrawn.

 Northern Rock

-In September 2008, Andrew Caldwell, valuations partner at BDO Stoy Hayward, was appointed independent valuer for the stricken mortgage bank, Northern Rock plc.
+In September 2008, Andrew Caldwell, valuations partner at BDO Stoy Hayward, was appointed independent valuer for the stricken mortgage bank Northern Rock plc.
 The UK government nationalised Northern Rock in February 2008, and the legislation effecting the nationalisation required an independent valuer to ascertain the value of the business at the point of nationalisation.
 The role is a controversial one, as the legislation specifies in some detail the basis of valuation, and shareholder action groups claim that the valuation basis has been designed to minimise the compensation due.